 - Snacks – Nuts and dried fruit make great snacks.
 There’s an awesome snack substitution cheat sheet in the Resource Library!
 Sign up for the mailing list to get the password and download your copy today.

 So we know what we’re looking for when we’re at the store.
 Now let’s talk briefly about what we should try to avoid.
 If the list above is considered “real food”, I guess that would make this list “fake” food?
 Whatever you call it, here’s a list of things to avoid.

 - Processed food (specifically, heavily processed food).
 Look for food with only a few ingredients.
 You should recognize all of them and be able to pronounce them.
 Shoot for five ingredients or less.
 Read more about what’s wrong with processed food here.

 - Refined grains – These will spike your blood sugar without anything positive in return.

 - Refined sugar – When you start paying attention you might be surprised at how much sugar you’re eating.
 Sauces, salad dressings, canned soups, pre-made foods…it’s everywhere.
 Check your labels and be informed!

 - Refined oils – Try to steer clear of refined oils.
 For more info on oils, read this post.

-Once you’re aware of what you should and shouldn’t be eating, the next step is to stop buying the food you’re trying to avoid.
-Set yourself up for success and throw out the junk processed food that’s screaming “EAT ME” from the cupboard.
+Now that you’re aware of what you shouldn’t be eating, set yourself up for success and throw out the processed food that’s screaming “EAT ME” from the cupboard.